Mazon/dotfiles/README.md

 # Usage

-- Swap Alt and Meta
-- Use alacritty as terminal
-- Use Ioseveka font
+Trying to be a clean and functional stack for engineering command line. alacritty as terminal, zsh, tmux and nvim configuration.
+Can use the configurations separate or together.

+Highlights:
-- Use space as leader key in vim and tmux
+- leader <space> for vim and tmux.
+- tmux and nvim integration, use ctrl + hjkl to move between apps.

+## Alacritty

 ## Tmux

-ctrl + space then shift + I to install plugins
+`ctrl + space then shift + I` to install plugins

-## Nvim
+## nvim

-:Lazy to install all plugins
+`:Lazy` to install all plugins